joyboseroy/darshana-graph/README.md

 above for the related stylometric gap, and the limitations note further up this page for the graph-attribution gap specifically).

-- Buddhist material has no specific school attribution at all in the extracted graph: all 2,306 edges sourced from Buddhist passages carry a general school label, with zero edges anywhere attributed specifically to theravada, despite theravada being a valid label in the predefined vocabulary.
-This is more severe than the roughly 70% general-attribution rate documented elsewhere in the graph, and we suspect it relates to Buddhist passages standing alone as root text rather than being paired with a named, school-attributed commentary the way Vedanta passages are, though we have not confirmed this explanation.
-Until addressed, any Buddhist-focused use of this corpus should rely on text-level search (as in our stylometric analysis) rather than the extracted graph.
+- Buddhist material had no specific school attribution in the original extracted graph (v1).
+Version 3 of the graph (darshana_graph_v3.jsonl on HuggingFace) adds 16,068 Mahayana edges with labels madhyamaka/yogacara/mahayana/chan and 765 Theravada edges with label theravada, extracted from canonical Mahayana texts and Pali Nikaya excerpts.
+The original v1 graph (darshana_graph.jsonl) remains unchanged.

 ## License